 See our comprehensive blog all about Food Forests by clicking |HERE|.

 Deciduous fruit trees generally bear their fruit in spring and summer, lose their leaves in autumn and go dormant in winter, which is the best time to plant your new fruit tree.
-Lifestyle Home Garden has just made it easier by offering you 20% off all deciduous fruit trees.
-With the wide range available right now, you will be spoiled for choice!
+With a wide range available right now, you will be spoiled for choice!

 Planting your Deciduous Fruit Tree

 All deciduous fruit trees need a full sun position throughout the year to ensure good fruit production.
 A loamy, well drained soil is ideal.
 Prepare the planting hole well in advance and add a generous amount of compost and bone meal or organic 2:3:2 to the soil to give your tree the best start possible.
 Find more comprehensive information on tree planting |HERE|

 Fruit trees growing in containers need more care than those growing in open ground.

 - Make sure the container is big enough to avoid having to transplant the tree too often – a pot at least 50cm in diameter is a good yardstick.